 DENVER — Entrepreneur Dan Maes cashed in his support from tea party patriot groups to narrowly defeat former U.S. Rep. Scott McInnis in Colorado's GOP gubernatorial primary, sending a message to state Republicans that the movement is a force they must reckon with.

 Maes' victory in Tuesday's primary came after both he and McInnis sent supporters home as the vote count dragged on.
 With the count all but complete, Maes led by a 51-49 percent margin.

 "This campaign was not conceived in a smoke-filled room of the Brown Palace Hotel.
 Nor was it conceived by the power brokers in the Republican Party.
 This campaign began in your backyards," Maes told supporters before his victory was official.
-The Brown Palace
+The Brown Palace is a Denver landmark.

 Maes faces Democrat John Hickenlooper, Denver's mayor, and American Constitution Party candidate Tom Tancredo in the general election.
 Tea party groups made it clear that Tancredo, a former congressman known for his tough stand on illegal immigration, would not get their support when he bolted from the GOP.

 Tancredo claimed neither Maes nor McInnis could defeat Hickenlooper, and he's already aired advertisements assailing Hickenlooper as soft on illegal immigration.